openshift/microshift/docs/howto_config.md

 * Environment variables
 * Configuration file

-The MicroShift configuration file may be located at `~/.microshift/config.yaml` (user-specific) and `/etc/microshift/config.yaml` (system-wide), while the former takes precedence if it exists.
-Use the `--config` command line argument or `MICROSHIFT_CONFIGFILE` environment variable to specify a custom location of the configuration file.
+The MicroShift configuration file must be located at `~/.microshift/config.yaml` (user-specific) and `/etc/microshift/config.yaml` (system-wide), while the former takes precedence if it exists.

 The format of the `config.yaml` configuration file is as follows.